 Policy making and legislative authority is vested in the Mayor and five Council Members.
 The term of each office is four years with elections staggered every two years.

 The City of Holly Springs is divided into five geographic wards, which are elected at-large by plurality vote.
-Candidates must reside in the ward you are running for when you qualify as a candidate.
-Each shall continue to reside in such ward during such member’s period of service and continue to be registered and eligible to vote in municipal elections of the City.
+Candidates must reside in the ward in which they are seeking office when qualifying as a candidate.
+Each candidate is required to reside in such ward during the member’s period of services and continue to be registered and eligible to vote in municipal elections of the City.

-Candidates elected to office in the November election take office in the month of January of the following year.
-They will be sworn in at the first Council meeting of the year.
+Candidates elected to office in the November election take office in the month of January of the following year and are sworn in at the first council meeting of the year.

 On Election Day – voters will be required to vote at their Cherokee County polling locations.
 For more information or to locate your polling place; or dates/times/locations for absentee and early voting – please call 770-479-0407; Email: email@example.com; or visit their website: http://voter.cherokeega.com.